 - microG services: an open-source & privacy-friendly re-implementation of the Google Play Services.

 One of these services allows you to choose Google’s alternative location modules.
 2 modules are coupled by default: ‘Déjà vu’ & ‘Mozilla Location Service’.
-For more information on these modules, please refer to the FAQ.
+For more information on these modules, see “How do MicroG geolocation modules work?”.

 The ‘Google Cloud Messaging’ push notification service, used by many apps & allowing them to send notifications to you, is activated by default.
 You can of course deactivate it anytime.